 Suzi’s broad focus is certainly of interest to her many followers.
 Since starting the blog at the tail end of 2014, Suzi’s blog and social posts have cultivated a loyal audience of more than 50,000 people, largely made up of women aged 50+, which she affectionately describes as her “tribe”.

 The national treasure

-Today (8 March) sees the release of After Life, Ricky Gervais’ dark comedy series for Netflix, which features Penelope in an ensemble also featuring Game of Thrones star David Bradley plus comedians Joe Wilkinson and Roisin Conaty.
+Today (8 March) sees the release of After Life, Ricky Gervais’ dark comedy series for Netflix, which features Penelope in an ensemble including Game of Thrones star David Bradley, plus comedians Joe Wilkinson and Roisin Conaty.
 And later this year, she’ll star in the film version of Downton Abbey, reprising what is arguably her most famous role as Isobel Grey, Baroness Merton.

 Here’s Penelope discussing the importance of Age UK’s work before last year’s Love Christmas, our annual celebrity Christmas carol concert, where she did a reading.

 Helen McWilliams seems like superwoman.
 As well as fulfilling her childhood dream of becoming a doctor, working as a GP in Leeds, she’s mum to three young children.
 But however busy her day is, Helen always sets aside at least 30 minutes to indulge her passion for running, which she describes as a valuable way to “de-stress, decompress and take time out – a bit like meditation.”

 As well as supporting her community in her day job, Helen is no stranger to using her hobby as a way to help people too.
 She ran her first ever race in 2015 to raise money for a cancer charity, after her sister-in-law was diagnosed with the disease.
 And seeing that same sister-in-law running alongside her inspired Helen to keep it up, later taking part in her first 10km just 10 weeks after giving birth to her son.